Mat-Fraser/covid-website/README.md

 ## Description

-A basic website of covid-19 help and support with clean UI and information about.The site has
+A basic website of covid-19 help and support with clean UI and information about.The site has 6 major sections Home page, About(to get info about covid-19), Prevet(to get info abbout precautions measures to be taked), Experts (where you willl find doctors for help),contact section and Blogs regarding covid.

 ## User Interface